Multistage Hierarchical Capture-Recapture Models: Multistage Computing for Spatial Capture-Recapture

 We demonstrate the PPRB approach to implementing the SCR model using a data set comprised of encounter histories of $n=13$ snowshoe hares (\emph{Lepus} \emph{americanus}) based on $J=5$ sampling occasions at an array of $L=84$ traps in central Colorado, USA \citep{ivan2014density} during winter 2007.
 The snowshoe hare SCR data are shown in Figure~\ref{fig:SCR_data} on a regular grid of trap locations spaced 50m apart at which individuals were captured with live traps and marked using passive integrated transponder tags that identified individuals on recapture (data in Appendix C).

 We fit the SCR model with both the Poisson-binomial and Poisson conditional distributions for $n$ to the data shown in Figure~\ref{fig:SCR_data}.
-For priors, we specified $\boldsymbol\beta\sim \text{N}(\mathbf{0},1000\cdot\mathbf{I})$, $\psi\sim\text{Beta}(1,1)$, and $\mathbf{s}_i\sim \text{Unif}({\cal A})$, where ${\cal A}$ is a rectangular region extending 100 m beyond the trap array in each direction (dashed region in Figure~\ref{fig:SCR_data}; 37.5ha area).
-We assumed a total of $M=50$ in the superpopulation, which implies $M-n=37$ augmented individuals with all-zero encounter histories.
+For priors, we specified $\boldsymbol\beta\sim \text{N}(\mathbf{0},1000\cdot\mathbf{I})$, $\psi\sim\text{Beta}(1,1)$, and $\mathbf{s}_i\sim \text{Unif}({\cal A})$, where ${\cal A}$ is a rectangular region extending 200 m beyond the trap array in each direction (dashed region in Figure~\ref{fig:SCR_data}; 66.5ha area).
+We assumed a total of $M=200$ in the superpopulation, which implies $M-n=187$ augmented individuals with all-zero encounter histories.
 However, similar to our implementation of the heterogeneous model in the previous section, we do not actually augment the data set to fit this SCR model.
 Instead, $M$ is involved in computing the components (\ref{eq:npartialintSCR}) of the second stage Metropolis-Hastings ratios (\ref{eq:SCR_mh}).

-We fit the models using $K=100000$ MCMC iterations, which required 69.9 minutes total for stages one and two (and the intermediate parallel stage to evaluate the partially integrated full-conditional distributions for $n$) in the Poisson-binomial case and 20.3 minutes total for the Poisson case.
-After fitting the models, we obtained a posterior sample for abundance $N$ as described previously, by computing $\bar\psi^{(k)}$ and sampling $N_0^{(k)}$ in parallel, which required 10.4 minutes using 20 3Ghz cores for the Poisson-binomial case and 10.3 minutes for the Poisson case.
+We fit the models using $K=100000$ MCMC iterations, which required 117.75 minutes for stage one.
+Stage two (including the intermediate parallel stage to evaluate the partially integrated full-conditional distributions for $n$) in the Poisson-binomial case required 5.24 minutes and 1.36 minutes total for the Poisson case.
+For comparison, a single-stage algorithm (in JAGS) required $2.81$ minutes per effective sample, whereas the Poisson-binomial and Poisson recursive algorithms only required $0.021$ and $0.019$ minutes per effective sample respectively.
+For this SCR model, the recursive algorithms were substantially faster than the single-stage algorithm relative to effective sample size, but similar among themselves (although the Poisson case was 4 times faster than the Poisson-binomial per raw iteration).
+These computing speed characteristics are a function of the number of augmented individuals ($M-n$) and power to learn the unknown parameters given the available data.

 The posterior results from fitting the SCR model with conditional Poisson-binomial and Poisson assumptions for $n$ to the snowshoe hare data are summarized in Figure~\ref{fig:SCR_results}.